Christopher HeywoodAuthor of scholarly books on literature

 Last read: I've been convulsed with laughter over Wuthering Heights According to Spike Milligan - be warned and fasten seat belts, it's pretty Agricultural ie full of sex and muck, like Kingsley Amis and that crowd.
 Humour, according to George Orwell, is always subversive.

-Research and publications: the research has three main parts: (a) Anglo-French literary relations, including the Brontës; (b)
+Research and publications: the research has two main parts: (a) Anglo-French literary relations, including the Brontës; (b) African/South African

 literature.
 Numerous articles published in specialised scholarly journals.